Arbitration Advocacy and Criminal Matters: The Arbitration Advocate as Master of Strategy

 See e.g., in France, Criminal Code, Article 11.
 For example, despite the secrecy rules that govern proceedings, a party may nonetheless produce a document that is obtained from the record in a criminal case.
-Théobald Naud, ‘International Commercial Arbitration and Parallel Criminal Proceedings’, 40 under 40 International Arbitration, 518 (Carlos González-Bueno Catalán et al. eds., Kluwer International Law 2018).
+Théobald Naud, ‘International Commercial Arbitration and Parallel Criminal Proceedings’, in Carlos González-Bueno Catalán et al. (eds), 40 under 40 International Arbitration, 518 (Kluwer International Law, 2018).

-The IBA Guidelines on Party Representation in International Arbitration include such a duty.
+The IBA Guidelines on Party Representation in International Arbitration include this duty.
 IBA Guidelines on Party Representation (25 May 2013), Guidelines 9 to 11.
-However, these Guidelines are not binding and some authors – particularly those from a civil law background – suggest that such a duty may not exist.
-See Alexis Mourre, ‘About Procedural Soft Law, the IBA Guidelines on Party Representation and the Future of Arbitration’, The Powers and Duties of an Arbitrator: Liber Amicorum Pierre A Karrer, 239 (Patricia Shaughnessy et al. eds., Kluwer International Law 2017).
+However, these Guidelines are not binding and some authors – particularly those from a civil law background – suggest that this duty may not exist.
+See Alexis Mourre, ‘About Procedural Soft Law, the IBA Guidelines on Party Representation and the Future of Arbitration’, in Patricia Shaughnessy et al. (eds), The Powers and Duties of an Arbitrator: Liber Amicorum Pierre A Karrer, 239 (Kluwer International Law, 2017).

 See IBA Guidelines on Party Representation (25 May 2013), Guidelines 9 to 11.

 Pope & Talbot Inc. v.
 Government of Canada, UNCITRAL, Decision by Tribunal (27 September 2000).